jpdevries/hits/README.md

 Hits for MODX tracks pagehits with a punch by counting page hits of MODX Resources and storing them in a custom table.

+Hits does two things:
+ * allows you to record page hits based on a provided hit_key (such as a resource id)
+ * Returns the results of a hit query

 ## Usage
 Record a hit for resource 3.